Norco shootout: Robbery and pursuit

-Riverside County Sheriff Deputy Glyn Bolasky was the first officer to arrive at the scene.
+Riverside County Sheriff Deputy Glyn Bolasky was the first officer to arrive at the scene, having been sitting in his car at a red light across from the bank when he was informed of the robbery.
 As he pulled up, one of the robbers left outside with their getaway van radioed his partners inside the bank and said "We've been spotted!
 Let's go!
 Let's go!"
 The robbers exited the bank and began to fire on Bolasky's police cruiser, blowing out the windshield and forcing Bolasky to throw the vehicle into reverse, crashing into another car in the street.
 Taking cover behind his vehicle, Bolasky returned fire with a 12-gauge shotgun.
 The gunmen got into the van and once all five men were inside, they attempted to flee the scene, continuing to shoot at Bolasky.
 As the van sped away, a pellet from Bolasky's shotgun struck the driver, Belisario Delgado, just behind his right ear, killing him and sending the van crashing into a telephone pole guy-wire.
 The four remaining robbers then exited the vehicle and fired over 200 rounds at Bolasky, putting 47 bullet holes in his cruiser.
 Bolasky was hit five times; in the face, upper left shoulder, both forearms and the left elbow.